 Author Bill Burnat once said, "Depression doesn't diminish a person's desire to connect with other people, just their ability."
 No matter how isolated, distant or 'fine' they may perceive to be, all they need is for someone to hug them tightly and reiterate their faith that everything will work out.
 So, even if your friend doesn't initiate contact or is slower than usual in responding to you, try to stay in touch as much as you possibly can and keep checking up on them.

 It's very easy for a person who's going through depression to suffer from low self-esteem, so reminding them of their strengths and why they are admired can make all the difference in the world.
 They may be feeling trapped or unworthy of being loved, so it will give them a confidence boost and make them feel special.

-The most important step is to encourage your friend to visit a mental health professional.
+The most important step is to encourage your friend to visit a mental health professional to take better care of mental health.
 This could feel quite scary for many people.
 So, go along, at least for the first few appointments.
 When people are depressed, they might feel there's little or no hope to get back on track and hence lack the strength to find help on their own.
 Reassure them that depression is a treatable illness.
 Give them courage and keep track of their improvement.

 Recovery is never a straight line - it always has some ups and downs along the way.
 But imagine if it seems THIS hard for us on the surface, how would it be for our friend going through the same?
 So, hang in there.
 This too shall pass!

 Sources: MNN, 29secrets, Dacadoo, The Independent and SBS.